r57zone/DualShock4-emulator/README.md

 OPTIONS | Tab
 SHARE | F12

-The sensitivity parameters "SensX" and "SensY" can also be found in the configuration file.
+The sensitivity parameters `SensX` and `SensY` can also be found in the configuration file.

 ## Download
 >Version for Windows 7, 8.1, 10.